-For For the years ended December 31,
+For the yea For the years ended December 3

-2022 2021
+2023 2022

-Balance, beginning of year \$ 447 \$ 814
+Balance, beginning of year \$ 46 \$ 447

 Increase related to current year positions

-Decrease related to prior period positions (401) (367)
+Decrease related to prior period positions (46) (401)

-Balance, end of year \$ 46 \$ 447
+Balance, end of year \$ \$ 46

-Included in the balance of unrecognized tax benefits as of December 31, 2022 and December 31, 2021, are less than \$0.1 million and \$0.1 million, respectively, of tax benefits that, if recognized, would result in adjustments to deferred taxes.
-Management believes it is reasonably possible that a nominal amount of the uncertain tax position as of December 31, 2022 will decrease within the next twelve months
+Included in the balance of unrecognized tax benefits as of December 31, 2023 and December 31, 2022, are zero and less than \$0.1 million, respectively, of tax benefits that, if recognized, would result in adjustments to deferred taxes.

 The Company is subject to income taxes in the U.S. federal jurisdiction, and the various states and local jurisdictions in which it operates.
 Tax regulations within each jurisdiction are subject to the interpretation of the related tax laws and regulations and require significant judgment to apply.
-The Company's federal tax filings remain subject to examination for federal tax years 2019 through 2021.
-The Company's state and local tax filings remain subject to examination for tax years 2019 through 2021.
+The Company's federal tax filings remain subject to examination for federal tax years 2020 through 2022.
+The Company's state and local tax filings remain subject to examination for tax years 2019 through 2022.
 NOL carryforwards are subject to examination regardless of whether the tax year in which they are generated has been closed by statute.
 The amount subject to disallowance is limited to the NOL utilized.
 Accordingly, the Company may be subject to examination for prior NOLs generated as such NOLs are utilized.

-The Company's foreign income tax returns prior to fiscal year 2019 are closed and management continually evaluates expiring statutes of limitations, audits, proposed settlements, changes in tax law and new authoritative rulings.
+The Company's foreign income tax returns prior to fiscal year 2020 are closed and management continually evaluates expiring statutes of limitations, audits, proposed settlements, changes in tax law and new authoritative rulings.

-Note 8 - Revenue recognition
+Note 7 - Revenue recognition